IMG

 Eared Grebe (Podiceps nigricollis) was added by Stephen Matthews (2022-10-12 20:14:49)

 The site is rewarding at all seasons.
 In summer, Common Terns breed at the Swannery, while Sandwich and Little Terns breed nearby.
 Reed Buntings, Cetti's and Reed Warblers also breed in the reedbeds.
-In winter, waterfowl are more diverse, with species such as Brant, Pintail, Shoveler, Teal, Garganey and Greater Scaup joining the resident Mute Swans, Pochards, Tufted Ducks and Mallards.
+In winter, waterfowl are more diverse, with species such as Brant, Pintail, Shoveler, Teal, Garganey and Greater Scaup joining the resident Mute Swans, Shelducks, Pochards, Tufted Ducks and Mallards.

 The area open to visitors is quite small, and birders will want to explore the whole network of paths.
 A satisfying visit would take anything from an hour and a half to two hours.
 Although the Fleet is partly tidal, there is minimal tidal variation here because the tidal flow barely reaches the Swannery area.